 Another parental control extension that will block specified URLs for a specific time is Website Blocker.
 This Is slowly becoming quite a popular app for blocking URLs, and it is in large part due to its ease of use.
 The warning messages that alert you can’t visit a site have a sleek GUI, and will definitely get the attention of your kids.

 A kind of all-in-one parental extension, Blocksi does what many of the above extensions can do.
 It can block sites based on URLs that you input, it has a time manager and it can also filter bad content by detecting “bad” content you pre-specify.
 Also, Blocksi filters unwanted content via categories.
 The extension has 79 categories from which to block content from six main “groups,” including “Adult” content, “Unethical” content and “Security Risk.”

 Firefox Parental Control Extensions

 On the Firefox side of things, one of the most popular parental control add-ons is BlockSite.
-This add-on blocks URLs of your choice, but it also goes as far as disengaging links that goes to these blocked sites just to be thorough.
-Black lists and white lists are also available, which you can use to ensure the right and wrong sites are always allowed.
+This add-on blocks URLs of your choice, but it also goes as far as disengaging links that go to these blocked sites just to be thorough.
+Blacklists and white lists are also available, which you can use to ensure the right and wrong sites are always allowed.